jaysonnissen/2026_CCD_IJRUME/README.md

   anywhere in this repo, and can't be pulled via LASSO's API (it only returns item numbers/response data, never text).
-Confirming or extending the Q-matrix coding requires reviewing the test items directly in LASSO or obtaining a full copy of the assessments if one exists -- not yet done.
-Test items are confidential and are intentionally not reproduced in this repo.
+Confirming or extending the Q-matrix coding requires reviewing the test items directly in LASSO or obtaining a full copy of the assessments (if one exists), not yet done.
+Test items are confidential and are intentionally not reproduced in this public repo.
-* The v12 CSVs are not frozen snapshots of what the two papers analyzed -- their newest rows (~51 CCA rows and ~283 CCI rows, dated Fall 2024/ Spring 2025) postdate both papers' stated data-collection windows and match student IDs found in a September 2025 LASSO export, meaning v12
+* The v12 CSVs are not frozen snapshots of what the two papers analyzed: their newest rows (~51 CCA rows and ~283 CCI rows, dated Fall 2024/ Spring 2025) postdate both papers' stated data-collection windows and match student IDs found in a September 2025 LASSO export, meaning v12